Sizing for Hot Water Heater Drain Pans

 WHAT HOT WATER HEATER DRAIN PAN TO USE WITH HOT WATER HEATERS

 Now that you know the diameter of your hot water heater you can select a water heater drip or drain pan suitable for it.
 You will want to consider the space in which your hot water heater is placed.
 Is it large enough to fit a particularly sized drain pan?
 For other considerations when choosing a water heater drain pan check out our resource - Drain Pan Design Considerations.

 Killarney Metals has water heater drip and water heater drain pans in various sizes to fit many sizing needs.
 When using a drip pan for a hot water heater remember that you are not looking to hold the full capacity of the water heater in the pan.
 This would mean that the drip pan would need to be as big as the water heater tank.
 A drip pan in this application is used to prevent damage from slow leaks.
 A drain pan will discharge the liquid and therefore has a greater handling capacity than a drip pan in this instance.

 Also make sure that you take into account any attachments on the hot water heater.
-Will these attachments or cords going to the attachments be interfered with by the containment pan.
+Will these attachments or cords going to the attachments be interfered with by the hot water heater pan.
 Make your water heater drain pan selection large enough to manage these types of attachments.